 The ability to mine brings both security and liquidity to the ecosystem marketplace and would likely be an added attraction for those who already own TVs or laptops.
 Including boosting their capability by mining the IOTW token with the help of the DPS chip.

 IOTW’s smart cities solution has the enviable quality of incentivizing devices to join the network with the inducement of mining earnings, making it among the most serious attempt to date to address the real-world barriers to adoption.

 Also, there are further advantages in leaving PoW and PoS behind.

-Proof-of-work is a power-hungry, inefficient free-for- all where all nodes compete in a massive waste of resources, while PoS rewards those with the biggest stake of tokens to the possible detriment of smaller holders.
-Proof-of-assignment and the incentivising effects of mining are here combined to deliver liquidity, encourage adoption, abolish the waste and stop the potential skewing of the network in favour of the biggest stake holders.
+Proof-of-work is a power-hungry, inefficient free-for-all where all nodes compete in a massive waste of resources, while PoS rewards those with the biggest stake of tokens to the possible detriment of smaller holders.
+Proof-of-assignment and the incentivizing effects of mining are here combined to deliver liquidity, encourage adoption, abolish the waste and stop the potential skewing of the network in favor of the biggest stakeholders.

 And as an added bonus for humanity, the IOTW platform will continually collect data from individual devices, buildings, roads, street furniture etc, located in the cityscape to provide authorities and planners with the big data they need to design green energy-saving optimization and to integrate other services.